 Storebrand Livsforsikring, Storebrand Forsikring and Storebrand Helseforsikring in Norway, SPP in Sweden and Euroben in Ireland, calculates solvency at company level (solo) and publicise a Solvency and Financial Condition Report.
-Storebrand Bank, Storebrand Asset Management and other subsidiaries regulated according to CRD IV report in accordance with the requirements that apply for these companies.
+Storebrand Bank, Storebrand Asset Management and other subsidiaries regulated under CRD IV report in accordance with the requirements for these companies.
 All subsidiaries satisfy the capital adequacy requirements in the relevant regulations and internal targets.